 From mobile smartphones to self-driving cars, our world is becoming more advanced.
 Even outer space is becoming more accessible, with companies such as Blue Origin, SpaceX, and WorldViewEnterprises making space tourism a reality.
 However, one area that still remains relatively mysterious is the moon, even with all of the technological advances the world has seen throughout the past several decades.

 Landing on the moon has been a difficult feat, but it has been accomplished by both manned and unmanned spacecraft.
-The very first nation to reach the surface of the moon was the USSR (Russia), whose unmanned spacecraft Luna 2 impacted the moon' surface on 12 September 1959.
+The very first nation to reach the surface of the moon was the USSR (now Russia), whose unmanned spacecraft Luna 2 impacted the moon' surface on 12 September 1959.

 The first manned mission landed on the moon on July 20, 1969.
 This mission was known as Apollo 11 and was launched by the United States.
 Commander Neil Armstrong and pilot Buzz Aldrin became the first men to walk on the moon.
 The event was broadcast on radio and television around the world.

-While future Apollo missions would repeat and expand upon this feat (including the use of a jeep-like "Lunar Roving Vehicle"), as of late 2022, no other country has landed humans on the moon.
-In fact, only two countries other than the US and USSR/Russia have successfully reached the moon in any capacity:
+Future Apollo missions would repeat and expand upon this feat (including the use of a jeep-like "Lunar Roving Vehicle") for a total of six successful human lunar landings by 1972.
+However, as of 2023, no other country has landed humans on the moon.

 |Russia||The first country to successfully land on the moon (1959), soft-land on the moon (1966), and successfully retrieve samples from the moon on an unmanned mission (1970).|